HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/create_sites/developing_managing_content/comments_wcm.md

 ## Cleanup orphaned comments data stored in the comment's library.​

-Starting from CF214, a new API is available for soft deleting all the comments data that do not have mapping with actual content.
+Starting from CF214, a new API is available for soft deleting all the comments that are no longer mapped to content (e.g. if the content was deleted).

-Pass all the library names that contain the orphaned comments data, in libraries query paramater.
-Note that the orphaned comment data will be inside ```Comments``` site area of each of the library that is being passed.
+Pass all the library names that contain the orphaned comments data, in the libraries query parameter.
+The API will find all comments based on the authoring template and site area ```Comments``` of each of the defined libraries and soft delete them.

 ![Comments Library with Orphaned Comments](../developing_managing_content/_img/comments_library_orphaned_comments.png)